Hurtak/hello/README.md

 ## TODO

-- use blur for background
+- add more images!
+- revisit texts
+- changelog
+- release on chrome store

+## Later TODOS

 - fonts
   - precise cap-height boundaries for fonts
   - add line-heights so there is proper spacing between fonts
-- add more images!
-- release on chrome store

-## Later TODOS

 - hotkeys (esc) do not work when input is focused
   - https://github.com/JohannesKlauss/react-hotkeys-hook/issues/127
 - write article